neopragma/sociabletests/README.md

 Even then, the result is an awful hack that will require ongoing improvement throughout the development process.
 All that effort amounts to hand-rolling a mock.
 We discard the mocking _library_, but we end up rolling our own in the end.
 The Nullable ```WeatherDataImpl``` class is a kludge of production code mixed with pseudo-mock code.

+None of that belongs with the production code.
+Its presence increases the threat surface of the deployed application, without adding any value beyond what we get by using mocks and keeping all test-related code separate from the production code.
+At least, that's my impression so far...but I've only taken the first baby steps.
+Let's see how it goes from here.